The New Mesquite Weekly is a Famous Wolf Studio Publication - Member of the Free Press Association of Nevada

 The future maybe ours, but will we be able to outrun our past transgression?
 We must not dare to ignore the impact of our actions on our childrens future!
 Greta Thunberg makes an impassioned plea in an appeal to the UN and the world.
 Please watch:

 Watch the latest Mesquite Weekly videocasts on topics that are relevant to local, state and federal political news and the issues that will inform and inspire your voting and campaigning activities for the next election cycle and more.
 Be in the know and cast an informed vote by watching it here!
+Healthcare is and will continue to be a politically charged topic for the year 2024.
+Here is a credible solution outlined by Alexandria Ocasio-Cortez: TECH TIPS Keeping up to date with technology can be taunting and overwhelming.
+Meet the everyday drudge with technology and keep it simple.
+Get your technical tips from The Mesquite Weekly here.
+Here is the first Tech Tip of 2019:

 "Dinning and Entertainment in Mesquite"